collapsed-stacks/startups/questions/8352/putting-ads-on-user-generated-content.md

 - tagged: `marketing`, `software`, `website`, `web-development`
 - score: 2

-<p>I am basically finished with the development of my website, and now I am focusing on placing ads.
+I am basically finished with the development of my website, and now I am focusing on placing ads.
 Is it a bad idea to put ads within user-generated articles?
 It would be the easiest solution, but I am worried that users won't respond very well to have ads in the content they created.
-Is this not a good idea or will I be okay?</p>
+Is this not a good idea or will I be okay?

 ## Answer 8356